FathersFreedomFoundation/stock/README.md

-# Stock Price Prediction App 📈
+Stock Price Prediction App 📈
 Overview
 The Stock Price Prediction App is an AI-powered web application that predicts future stock prices based on historical data using a Long Short-Term Memory (LSTM) model.
 This application allows users to input a stock symbol (e.g., AAPL, NVDA), and it fetches historical data from Yahoo Finance, trains a machine learning model, and provides both visualizations and performance metrics like Root Mean Squared Error (RMSE).

 This project demonstrates the application of machine learning techniques for time-series prediction and serves as an educational tool for understanding how neural networks can be applied to financial markets.

 Features 🚀
 LSTM Model: Uses an LSTM neural network to predict stock prices based on historical data.
-Real-Time Stock Symbol Input: Users can input any stock symbol (like NVDA or AAPL) to generate predictions.
+Real-Time Stock Symbol Input: Users can input any stock symbol (e.g., NVDA, AAPL) to generate predictions.
 Data Visualization: Graphically displays predicted vs actual stock prices in a sleek, interactive interface.
 Performance Metrics: Provides key evaluation metrics such as Mean Squared Error (MSE) and Root Mean Squared Error (RMSE).
 Web Interface: Clean, user-friendly web interface built with Flask that allows users to interact with the model and get instant predictions.